4 minutes, 33 seconds contest

 The 4 Minutes, 33 Seconds Contest is part of UGA's annual Spotlight on the Arts festival.

-Live presentations will be held on Thursday, November 21, from 4-6 p.m. at the Athenaeum (387 W. Broad Street).
-On Thursday, November 21, 10 finalists will present their research in talks exactly four minutes and thirty-three seconds in length.
+Live presentations will be held on Thursday, Nov.
+21, from 4-6 p.m. at the Athenaeum (387 W. Broad Street) when 10 finalists will present their research in talks exactly four minutes and thirty-three seconds in length.
 Awards include $433 for the grand prize winner and $150 for three runners-up.

 4'33" Judges Rubric